Cherry Blossom Festival - 14 days

 Day 1: Welcome to Japan!

 Upon arrival in Tokyo you will be met at Narita International Airport by your tour guide.
 Here you will be given a Tokyo Transport PASMO Card allowing you to move freely around the city on the subways and train systems.
-Transfer to hotel in the old-town Asakusa area, and later enjoy a welcome dinner at a local restaurant.
+Transfer to hotel in Shinjuku, one of the most modern districts in the city, and later enjoy a welcome dinner at a local restaurant.
 A flight arriving to Tokyo before 16:00 would be ideal as we expect to head off for dinner at 18:30.
 Overnight - Tokyo

 Today we embark on a full day tour of the city, where we will make very good use of our PASMO cards!
 A cruise down the Sumida River, will be followed by a relaxing stroll through Hamarikyu tei-en, a tranquil garden that is just a few minutes walk from the lively Ginza shopping district, where we will be able to see cherry blossom trees in full bloom.
 Later we will explore the precincts of Meiji Shrine and if time allows, check out the amazing view of Tokyo to be had from the 45th floor of the Tokyo Metropolitan Government building.
 Spend the remainder of the day and evening at your own leisure, discovering Tokyoâ€™s many restaurants and bars.
 Overnight - Tokyo